Bell006/Listinha/README.md

 ## Overview

 **Listinha** is a mobile application developed with React Native, offering an intuitive interface for creating, editing, and managing your shopping lists.
-With the use of react-async-storage, your data is securely stored and accessible at any time.

 ## Features

 - **List creation:** Easily add new shopping lists.